-When it comes to de-radicalization of foreign terrorist fighters, Frisians (in this context modern region Ostfriesland in Germany and provinces Groningen and Friesland in the Netherlands) do not have a good track record, and have not much expertise to offer.
+When it comes to de-radicalization of foreign terrorist fighters, Frisians (in this context modern regions Ostfriesland and Land Wursten in Germany, and the provinces Groningen and Friesland in the Netherlands) do not have a good track record, and have not much expertise to offer.
 The only thing they can contribute to today’s challenges of combating terrorism is to illustrate its destabilizing and destructive effects in Frisia in the High Middle Ages.
-We go back in time, to the era of the Crusades.
+We go back in time, to the era of the crusades.

 A novum was created by the Roman Church at the end of the eleventh century: the Holy War.
-Not just a regular war, but a holy one.
+Not just your average regular war, but a holy one.
 A war to conquer the Holy Land.
-Creating the concept -frame or truth, whatever you prefer- of a legitimate war.
+Creating the concept, frame or truth -whatever you prefer- of a bellum iustum ‘legitimate war’.
 It was also a refined strategy of propaganda with the purpose of mobilizing knights and soldiers, and generating money to finance the costly endeavor a war simply is.
-Although blessed, also a Holy War is costly.
-The whole thing meant a balance had to be found between the pacifist gospel on the one hand, and the need felt to defend Christianity with arms and violence on the other hand.
-No, not actually turning your other cheek.
-And, Crusades are an example of complex planning and timing, communications and propaganda, of generating financial and human resources et cetera.
+Albeit being blessed, a holy war remains pricey.
+The whole thing meant also a balance had to be found between the pacifist gospel on the one hand, and the need felt to defend Christianity with arms and violence on the other hand.
+No, not actually turning your other cheek (Matthew 5: 38-40).
+Crusades, therefore, are an example of complex planning and timing, communications and propaganda, of generating financial and human resources et cetera.
 To quote Tyerman (2015):

 [medieval] Reason made religious war possible, a conclusion that might give anyone pause in the twenty-first century.Tyerman (2015)